 New player, welcome to the city of Gloomhaven!

 Gloomhaven veterans should start around scenario 4, where the game really begins.
 There are a total of 25 scenarios, but since you sometimes have to choose between different paths and some of the scenarios have certain prerequisites, you’ll experience around 20 of them in a single playthrough.
-With a playtime of 1-3 hours per scenario (depends on the number of players, how quickly players react, and the exact scenario), this is a lot of value for a game under $50.
+With a playtime of 1-3 hours per scenario (depending on the number of players, how quickly players react, and the exact scenario), this is a lot of value for a game under $50.

 “Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win” ― Sun Tzu, The Art of War